Shearwater V, A Rosborough 246

 Cleaned, Polished, Trailered and Serviced, the Fun Begins

-We undertook a modernization project to upgrade the living systems to meet our tastes.
-All the fundamental living equipment was modernized with hardware similar to that used in the newest high-end boats.
+We undertook a modernization project to upgrade the living systems.
+All the living equipment was modernized with hardware similar to that used in the newest high-end boats.
+New Pex plumbing was installed throughout the boat, all plumbing fittings, pump, faucets and mountings were changed to current standards.

-Drainboard, large Sink, single handle Faucet and Induction Cooktop and Cutting Board
+Drainboard, large new Sink, single handle Faucet and Induction Cooktop and Cutting Board

 High on our list is air conditioning.
 We wanted the boat to be cool, dry and as mold-free as possible.
 This required either a strong dehumidifier or an air cooled air conditioner capable of good dehumidification even when the Shearwater was not in the water.
 We store her on land, plugged in, with the air conditioner running all the time.